thiagorowof/thiagorowof/README.md

-## :wine_glass: Thiago de Albuquerque Dantas - Senior lead developer and problem solver
+## 🪪 Thiago de Albuquerque Dantas - Engineering Team Manager, M.Sc.
+Computer Engineering Student and problem solver

 I am a project manager, developer and designer of games, system and applications based in Recife, Brazil, with a background in computer science, graduate in project management.
 I have several certificates in the area of technology and design (game design, applications, websites, computer graphics and management).